Set your retail store up for prolonged success by following these steps to ensure continual growth of contacts over time.

-When it comes to text marketing, your network is your net worth.
-The larger, more involved, and more diverse your subscriber list, the more ROI you’ll see.
+When it comes to retail and e-commerce text marketing, your network is your net worth.
+The larger, more involved, and more diverse your contact list, the more ROI you’ll see.

-We want to make this task as simple as possible for you, so we’ve created a three-part strategy for helping your retail location(s) grow your subscribers.
+We want to make this task as simple as possible for you, so we’ve created a three-part strategy for helping your retail company grow its contacts.
 We’ve broken it down by tasks you should do now, ones to do later, and ones to do continuously.

 Here are three things you should prioritize right away.